dh256git/project27/src/volunteering/index.md

 Wouldn't it be more satisfying though, to help other people in the process?
 There are no deadlines, no punishment if something doesn't work out.
 It's learning through trial and error, and practice.
+What we build together, ultimately helps communities of blind or learning disabled people.
 </div>
 <button onclick="readMoreVolunteering2()" id="Read-More-BTN2">Read more</button>
 </li>